learnyou/lysa/book/outline.md

         + Do all the previous stuff in Idris.

-* Chapter 2, Sets
+* Chapter 3, Sets
+    + Lists and ordered pairs
+    + Sets
+        + ElementOf
+        + ImproperSubset
+        + ProperSubset
-    + Intuitive set theory
+        + Exercises
-        - Sets
+    + Operators on Sets
-        - Unions
-        - Intersects
-        - Null set
+        + Unary opearators
+        + Binary operators
-    + Axiomatic set theory
+        + The set of booleans
-        - What are functions?
-        - Unary functions
+            - Unary ~ operator
+            - Binary V and ^ operators
-        - Binary functions
+            - Binary V and ^ operators
+        + Exercises
++ The set of natural numbers
++ The set of integers
++ The set of real numbers

 * Chapter 3, Proofs
     + What are proofs?